Fundamentals and Methods of Physiology, Biochemistry, and Molecular Biology

-Molecular and chemical basis of biological processes (proteins, carbohydrates, lipids); basics of physical chemistry; obtaining biochemical compounds in the laboratory (protein purification, protein analytics, protein synthesis with molecular biology methods); bioenergetics; selected topics in molecular cell biology
+Physiology of man and its molecular and chemical basis: Nutrition and metabolism, blood and transport, immun system, motoric system, physiology of perception; biochemistry (proteins, carbohydrates, lipids); production of biochemical compounds in and for the laboratory (protein purification, protein analytics, protein synthesis with molecular biology methods); selected topics in molecular cell biology

 After successful completion of the module the students are able to

-- know the biochemical composition of living organisms and the nature of its components.
+- the biochemical composition of living organisms and the nature of its components;

-- grasp quantitative connections of growth an maintainance of living cells.
+- understand quantitative connections of growth an maintainance of living cells,

 - to get an overview of current research problems.